DucManhPhan/Design-Pattern/Architectural-pattern/ddd/snack-machines/doc/recap-domain.md

 - Value objects are light-weight.
 - Put most of business logic to value objects.
 - entities acts as wrappers.
+- Should move logic from Entities to Value Objects.

+A good approach for designing value object is to compare it to an integer.
+If they have essentially the same semantics, we can be sure the class we are looking at is a value object.

+Value Objects are lightweight and therefore are extremely easy to maintain and reason about.

 <br>